AlexandrShpv/type-selected/errors_misbehaviors.md

 ![alt text](sometimes.png) (fixed)

 - Copy format from selected text to use it in created input fields (fixed)
 - Input area size is smaller than selected text area.
-The text does not fit in the input field
+The text does not fit in the input field (fixed)
 ![alt text](input_area_size.png)
 After the followint changes, I achieved the desired result.
 ```javascript